takenet/lime-go/README.md

 LIME allows you to build scalable, real-time messaging applications using a JSON-based [open protocol](http://limeprotocol.org).
-It's **fully asynchronous** and support persistent transports like TCP or Websockets.
+It's **fully asynchronous** and supports persistent transports like TCP or Websockets.

-You can send and receive any type of document into the wire as long it can be represented as JSON or text (plain or encoded with base64) and it has a **MIME type** to allow the other party handle it in the right way.
+You can send and receive any type of document into the wire as long it can be represented as JSON or text (plain or encoded with base64) and it has a **MIME type** to allow the other party to handle it in the right way.

 The connected nodes can send receipts to the other parties to notify events about messages (for instance, a message was received or the content invalid or not supported).

-Besides that, there's a **REST capable** command interface with verbs (*get, set and delete*) and resource identifiers (URIs) to allow rich messaging scenarios.
+Besides that, there's a **REST capable** command interface with verbs (*get, set, and delete*) and resource identifiers (URIs) to allow rich messaging scenarios.
 You can use that to provide services like on-band account registration or instance-messaging resources, like presence or roster management.

-Finally, it has built-in support for authentication, transport encryption and compression.
+Finally, it has built-in support for authentication, transport encryption, and compression.

 Getting started
 -----